Unity of invention: United States

-Although U.S. patent law does not use the term "unity of invention", 35 U.S.C. §121 specifies the conditions under which the patent examiner may issue a "restriction requirement", i.e. requesting a split: "applications that claim more than one distinct invention may be subject to restriction to a single invention, and the applicant may prosecute the remaining invention(s) by filing divisional applications."
-The applicant would have to pay to filing, examination, issuance and maintenance of each divisional separately.
+Although U.S. patent law does not use the term "unity of invention", the relevant legislative act (Title 35 of the US Code: 35 U.S.C. §121) specifies the conditions under which the patent examiner may issue a "restriction requirement", i.e. requesting a split:

+If two or more independent and distinct inventions are claimed in one application, the Director may require the application to be restricted to one of the inventions.

+Applications that claim more than one distinct invention may be subject to restriction to a single invention, and the applicant may prosecute the remaining invention(s) by filing divisional applications.